Flight Time (3rd Reconnaissance Battalion)

-United States Marine Corps Delta Co, call sign Flight Time; was the last full team from the 3rd Reconnaissance Battalion to be killed in action during the Vietnam War, on 4 June 1969.
+Recon team "Flight Time", D Company, 3rd Reconnaissance Battalion, was the last full team from the United States Marine Corps 3rd Reconnaissance Battalion to be killed in action during the Vietnam War, on 4 June 1969.

-Last Mission
+Last mission

 On 2 June 1969 Recon Team "Flight Time" from D Company, 3rd Reconnaissance Battalion, was inserted on Hill 471 about a kilometer south of Khe Sanh in the Quảng Trị province, Vietnam, On the night of 3/4 June 1969 the team was attacked by an enemy force and requested both emergency extraction and immediate reinforcement.
 Communications with the team were lost at 0320.
-When the reactionary force arrived a little after 0400 they were too late ... the six members of "Flight Time" were dead.
-Five members of the team were in a small trench; the sixth, Cpl Buck, was approximately 10 meters further down the hillside.
-It was apparent from the state of the battle area that "Flight Time" had been overwhelmed in fierce hand-to-hand combat.
+When the reactionary force arrived a little after 0400 they found the six members of "Flight Time" dead.
+Five members of the team were in a small trench; the sixth, Cpl.
+Buck, was approximately 10 meters further down the hillside.

-Recovery account

-This is a personal account of a fellow Marine Jerry Miller, sent to Hill 471 to check on the status of team Flight Time.